Pouzor/mongobundle/README.md

 MongoBundle allow to declare and handle multiple connections using configuration fixtures for Symfony 2/3.

-## /!\ This bundle is for mongo.so driver (old one).
+## /!\ This bundle is for mongo.so driver (legacy).
+So it does'nt work in PHP7
 For the new driver, please check Pouzor/MongoDBBundle

+### Documentation

 1. [Installation + configuration] (Resources/doc/index.md).
     Documentation about installation and configuration features.